AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 - Functional properties of Increment are specified using the :ada:`Pre` and :ada:`Post` aspects of Ada 2012.

-   - Increment can only be called if the value of ``X`` before the call is smaller that :ada:`Integer’Last`.
+   - Increment can only be called if the value of ``X`` before the call is smaller that :ada:`Integer'Last`.

       - It is necessary to ensure that the addition operation performed in the subprogram body will also not overflow.

    - Finally, we specify that ``Increment`` does indeed perform an increment of ``X``, that is, the value of ``X`` after a call is one more than its value before the call.

 The SPARK 2014 verification tools can verify all of these contracts.
-It additionally makes sure that no error may be raised at runtime when executing ``Increment``’s body.
+It additionally makes sure that no error may be raised at runtime when executing ``Increment``'s body.

 The Programming Language